istio/istio.io/content/en/news/releases/1.16.x/announcing-1.16/change-notes/index.md

   instead of the Wasm-based extension.
 This improves CPU overhead and memory usage of the feature.
 Custom dimensions no longer require regex and bootstrap annotations.
 If customizations use CEL expressions with Wasm attributes, they are likely to be affected.
-This change can be disabled by setting the control plane feature flag `TELEMETRY_USE_NATIVE_STATS` to `false`.
+This change can be enabled by setting the control plane feature flag `TELEMETRY_USE_NATIVE_STATS` to `true`.

 - **Added** support for use of the OpenTelemetry tracing provider with the Telemetry API.
   ([Issue #40027](https://github.com/istio/istio/issues/40027))